Home > What We Do > Government Program Fraud > Cyber Security Fraud

 The Initiative empowers whistleblowers to file lawsuits against entities or individuals endangering U.S. information by providing deficient cybersecurity products or services, misrepresenting cybersecurity practices, or violating monitoring and reporting obligations.
 In addition, the Initiative offers a powerful incentive for whistleblowers.
 Whistleblowers may receive up to 30% of the government’s financial recovery in successful cyber security fraud lawsuits.
 Reporting cyber fraud aids the government in addressing leaked sensitive material, recovering misappropriated funds, and informing businesses of breaches.

-The False Claims Act is a Strong Tool Against Cyber Security Failures
+The False Claims Act – A Strong Tool Against Cyber Security Failures

-Brian M. Boynton, Assistant Attorney General U.S. Department of Justice provided some insight into how the federal False Claims Act is a strong tool in the fight against cyber crime.
+In February 2024, then Assistant Attorney General Brian M. Boynton, provided some insight into how DOJ intended to use the False Claims Act in the fight against cyber crime.

 The False Claims Act can be used to address failures to meet cybersecurity standards when providing products or services to the government.
 These standards are usually specified in contracts.
 Violating them can harm the government.